MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Success Criteria

-- Verify your understanding of semantic search by testing different queries on a flow that performs a vector search.
+- Verify your understanding of semantic search by testing different queries that are suitable for a vector search.
 - You have correctly identified fields that likely used in semantic searches and those that will likely be used for keyword searches.

-## Challenge 4: Reconstruct the embeddings
+## Challenge 5: Reconstruct the embeddings

 ### Introduction